Silvertown: History

 On 19 January 1917, parts of Silvertown were devastated by a massive TNT explosion at the Brunner-Mond munitions factory, in what is known as the Silvertown explosion.
 Seventy three people died and hundreds were injured in one of the largest explosions ever experienced in the British Isles.

 In the early 20th century the area suffered greatly from road congestion due to being located between the Thames and the Royal Docks, then the largest and one of the busiest dock groups in the world.
 The area was cut off for much of the time by lifting bridges over dock entrances and level crossings which were closed for up to three-quarters of each hour by train movements.
 This led in the early 1930s to the construction of the elevated Silvertown Way, one of the earliest urban flyovers.

 On the first night of The Blitz, Tate and Lyle's sugar refinery, John Knight's Primrose Soapworks, and the Silvertown Rubber Works were all badly damaged by bombing.

 Silver's was eventually taken over by the British Tyre and Rubber Co, later known as BTR Industries.
 The site closed in the 1960s and is now the Thameside Industrial Estate.
 Another major local employer was the Loders and Nucoline plant at Cairn Mills, a traditional port oleo industry and formerly part of Unilever.
 This originally milled seeds but later concentrated on production of fats from palm kernel oil.

-The area was part of the ancient parishs of West Ham and East Ham, Essex, from the 12th century onwards.
+Local government

 The Local Government Act 1894 created East Ham Urban District.
 West Ham became a county borough in 1900, before merging with East Ham to create the new London Borough of Newham in 1965.

 Regeneration

-Since the closure of the former mainline Silvertown rail station, the small commercial area nearby has suffered, with a loss of shops, post office, local social club, and library.
-Of the many previous pubs along the Albert Nate Road in Silvertown, only one now remains.
-Some small pockets of residential development occurred in the 1980s, however since then, little has been done to improve the centre of Silvertown.
+After the former mainline Silvertown rail station closed, the small former commercial area in central Silvertown suffered, with a loss of shops, a post office, a local social club, and a library.
+Of the numerous previous pubs in the area, only one now remains.
+Some small pockets of residential development occurred in the 1980s, however since then, little has been done to improve the historic centre of Silvertown, despite the arrival of the Docklands Light Railway (DLR), the Elizabeth Line and London City Airport.

+In 2007, Prince Richard, Duke of Gloucester visited Silvertown, to formally open the new Silvertown Ambulance Station on North Woolwich Road.

+West Silvertown

 Further west, the residential area of Britannia Village was developed in the 1990s in what would come to be known as "West Silvertown".

+Royal Wharf

+Royal Wharf is a mixed-use, high density, managed neighbourhood built between 2014 and 2021.
+It is located between the River Thames and North Woolwich Road, and comprises three- and four-storey terraced houses, apartment blocks and towers, providing accommodation for about 10,000 residents.
+The development includes a 'high street' with retail units, together with open spaces and a primary school.
+A westward extension bordering Lyle Park was completed in 2025.